 Gabrielle Lemoine is a labour and employment lawyer in Hicks Morley’s Toronto office.
-She is building a practice that includes advice and representation for employers and management in both the private and public sector on a wide range of labour and employment issues, including grievance arbitrations, collective bargaining, labour disputes, wrongful dismissals, constructive dismissals, and employment standards.
+She is building a practice that includes advice and representation for employers and management in both the private and public sectors on a wide range of labour and employment issues including grievance arbitrations, collective bargaining, labour disputes, wrongful dismissals, constructive dismissals, and employment standards.

 Memberships & Affiliations